yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

         <ul>
           <li>Assumes a particular set of prerequisites, that there won't be time to learn anything during the program, that the admissions committee made a mistake</li>
           <li>Assumes that there is a "right background"</li>
-          <li>Assumes that you need to know everything before the Ph.D.
+          <li>Assumes that you need to know everything before the Ph.D.</li>
           <li>We focus on the things we aren't good at vs what we are.</li>
           <li>Assumes you're at a disadvantage if you don't know certain things or have had certain research or industry experience</li>
-          <li>Assumes That differences in background are a weakness as opposed to a strength</li>
+          <li>Assumes that differences in background are a weakness as opposed to a strength</li>
         </ul>
       </td>
     </tr>